farhadkpx/Disaster_Response_Pipeline/README.md

 ## Disaster_Response_Pipeline Project

 ## Project portrayal
-In this project, we will build a Machine Learning(ML) model steps sequenced in a pipeline to classify real messages sent during real natural disasters.
+In this project, we will build a Machine Learning(ML) model with all necessary steps sequenced in a pipeline to classify real messages sent during real natural disasters.
 These messages can be categorized as medical help, aid related, search and rescue type etc. For this project we have altogether 36 messages categories.
-The ML pipeline progression will synchronize all necessary steps to categorize those messages in such a way that after processing, we can send those specific messages to appropriate disaster relief agencies.
+The ML pipeline progression will synchronize all programming steps to categorize those messages in such a way that after processing, we can send those specific messages to appropriate disaster relief agencies.

 This project will involve these programmatic synchronization:
 - basic ETL that loads, categorizes, merges, cleans and Stores data in a SQLite database